Radoslaw-Czerniawski/Radoslaw-Czerniawski/README.md

 Frontend Engineer and Mentor
 ----------------------------

-I am a software engineer with a focus on front-end development, specialising in React.
-I have a passion for creating clean, efficient, and user-friendly web applications, and I love sharing my knowledge with others.
-In addition to working as a software engineer, I also have experience mentoring future front-end developers.
-As an instructor, I have helped students master the fundamentals of javascript and other front-end technologies.
+I am an engineer specializing in front-end development with a focus on React.
+I am passionate about creating clean, efficient, and user-friendly web applications, and I enjoy sharing my knowledge with others.
+Additionally, I have experience mentoring future front-end developers, helping them master the fundamentals of JavaScript and other front-end technologies.

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [radoslaw.b.czerniawski@gmail.com](mailto:radoslaw.b.czerniawski@gmail.com)